LevinDev/cryptoTest/README.md

 ## installation
 - Open BitTicker.xcworkspace
 - Run the project.
+- Create account or Log using test credential.
 - All the files including pods are committed.
 If any error from pod please pod install.

+## Test credential
+- Email: lv@gmail.com
+- Pass: 123456

 ## Features

-- Reactive programing using [Combine framework]
+- Reactive programing using [Combine framework].
+- Firebase Auth for sign in and sign up.
-- Dark Mode
+- Dark Mode.
-- Diffable datasource
+- Diffable datasource..
 - MVVM + cordinator based on clean Architecture

 ## To Do

-- Unit Testing
+- Unit Testing.
-- All the class are already written with testing in mind
+- All the class are written with testing in mind.

 # Support
 - levivarg@gmail.com